-Flight Delay: Destined from the EU or EEA
+Flight Delay: Destined to the EU or EEA

 If your delayed flight is